uber/zanzibar/docs/thrift.md

 JSON.
 When parsing, any fields on the wire not defined in the thrift struct are ignored.

+Each go struct has a Pascal name field based on either the thrift field name or the thrift method argument name.
+On the wire, in JSON format, all JSON objects have the fieldName that matches 1:1 to the thrift field name / thrift argument name.

+This means each Go struct has a json annotation to specify what the go struct field serializes into/out of in the JSON wire format.

 ## JSON semantics

 Thrift contains structs with nested types.
 Each thrift method